 No action has been or will be taken in the Kingdom of Saudi Arabia that would permit a public offering of the Notes.
-Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a "Saudi Investor") who acquires any Notes pursuant to an offering should note that the offer of Notes is a private placement under Article 9 or Article 10 of the "Rules on the Offer of Securities and Continuing Obligations" as issued by the Board of the Saudi Arabian Capital Market Authority ("CMA") resolution number 3-123-2017 dated 27 December 2017 as amended by the Board of the CMA resolution number 1-104-2019 dated 30 September 2019 (the "KSA Regulations"), through a person authorised by the CMA to carry on the securities activity of arranging and following a notification to the CMA under Article 11 of the KSA Regulations.
+Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a "Saudi Investor") who acquires any Notes pursuant to an offering should note that the offer of Notes is a private placement under Article 9 or Article 10 of the "Rules on the Offer of Securities and Continuing Obligations" as issued by the Board of the Saudi Arabian Capital Market Authority ("CMA") resolution number 3-123-2017 dated 27 December 2017 as amended by its resolution number 1-7-2021 dated 14 January 2021 (the "KSA Regulations"), through a person authorised by the CMA to carry on the securities activity of arranging and following a notification to the CMA under Article 11 of the KSA Regulations.